Robs0412/radiosonde_flight_visualization/README.md

 ### Some improvements planned:

 - [ ] Add ozone O3 - focus so far was on standard radiosondes which don't measure ozone
-- [ ] Add a 'compare chart' sheet which contains flight information of several radiosondes for comparison
+- [ ] Add a 'compare chart' sheet which contains flight information of several radiosondes for comparison ('time since start' variable is already included for that)